judsonlmoore/judsonlmoore.com/_posts/blog/2015-05-20-dragonforce.markdown

 ---
 title:			DragonForce Performs at the Mohawk in Austin Texas
 date:			2015-05-20 23:41:07 Z
-categories:		Austin
+categories:		austin
-tags:			Concert
+tags:			concert, live, music
-  - Live
-  - Music
 author:			judsonlmoore
 excerpt:		The English power metal band, DragonForce, of Guitar Hero fame, performed in Austin Texas and I got a first row experience of their amazing performance.
 layout:			post
 image:			../assets/images/